HMS Gorgon (1837): Engines

-Gorgon's had two engines of 160 horse power each, built by Seaward and Company.
+Gorgon had two engines of 160 horse power each, built by Seaward and Company.
 They were direct-acting engines, and as such they were a novel construction remarkable for compactness, strength and lightness.
-It placed the crankshaft directly above the center line of the cylinders and these were connected to the shaft by means of a simple connecting rod.
+Each direct-acting engine placed the crankshaft directly above the center line of the cylinders and these were connected to the shaft by means of a simple connecting rod.
 The absence of the usual cast-iron framing, sway-beams, side-rods and crossheads saved upwards of 60 tons in weight.
 The absence of the sway beams and cross-head also meant that the vibration of the engines was deemed barely perceptible.
-The space occupied by the machined was little over half that of side-lever engines of the same power.
+The space occupied by the machinery was little over half that of side-lever engines of the same power.

-For producing steam the Gorgon had four copper boilers.
+For producing steam Gorgon had four copper boilers.
 These stood in pairs, and back to back, but nevertheless quite detached from each other.
 These could be used independently, allowing repairs to be made to some while others were in use.
 There were 12 fireplaces and two stoke-holes.

 The engine room measured 62 feet from the after-bulk-head to the fore bulk-head.
-The coal boxes of the Gorgon reached along the whole engine room and were 8 feet wide on average.
+The coal boxes of Gorgon reached along the whole engine room and were eight feet wide on average.
 They allowed for storage of 400 tons of coals, or 16 days steaming.

 Armament

 Gorgon served with an armament of six heavy guns, but this was not according to design.
-The original design was for her to have a gun deck with 12 32 pdrs 56cwt, 4 more 32 pdrs 56cwt on the upper deck, and two 10-inch 96 pdrs on swivel beds fore and aft.
+The original design was for her to have a gun deck with 12 32 pdrs 56cwt, four more 32 pdrs 56cwt on the upper deck, and two 10-inch 96 pdrs on swivel beds fore and aft.
 After Gorgon was launched and equipped, it proved that she was so deep into the water that it was necessary to permanently close the ports meant for the guns on the gun deck.

-In 1847, the Gorgon had on the upper deck: 1 68-pounder 90 cwt, 1 10-inch gun 85 cwt, and 4 32-pounders 42 cwt gun C. On the main deck it was to have 1 32-pounder 56 cwt.
-Note that the 32-pounders 42 cwt Gun C (first tried in 1838) used on the superstructure was significantly lighter than that of 56 cwt, and there was now supposed to be one gun of 56 cwt on the main deck.
+In 1847, Gorgon had on the upper deck: one 68-pounder 90 cwt, one 10-inch gun 85 cwt, and four 32-pounders 42 cwt gun C. On the main deck it was to have one 32-pounder 56 cwt.
+Note that the 32-pounders 42 cwt Gun C (first tried in 1838) used on the superstructure were significantly lighter than that of 56 cwt, and there was now supposed to be one gun of 56 cwt on the main deck.